 When a woman’s ovaries cease to function, the menstrual cycle permanently ends.
 A woman is considered menopausal once the periods have stopped for 12 months.

 In a survey conducted by Health & Aesthetics, over a third of women didn’t know the difference between premature and early menopause, while a quarter confessed they weren’t aware of what either is.

-The average age women in the UK experience menopause is 51.
+The average age for women in the UK to experience menopause is 51.
 However, going through it between the ages 40 and 45 is referred to as early menopause, while premature menopause is when it occurs before the age of 40.

 Why does it happen?

 Although the cause of premature and early menopause can’t always be found, there are several possible causes, including:

 The main symptom of early menopause is the changes to your periods.
 They may become infrequent before completely stopping within a few months or a year.
 They can also stop suddenly.